 How to Set Up Your Wedding Photographer for Success

-Your wedding photos are one of the best things you’ll keep and share from your wedding day for years to come.
+Your wedding photos are the one thing you get to keep, reflect on, and share from your wedding day (and videography if you have it).
 So it only makes sense to make sure you’ll be extremely happy with how your wedding photos turn out.
 The sun might hide behind a cloud, your flower girl might get stage fright, but if the photography is lacking, you’ll remember it forever.
 Follow our insider guide on wedding photography to be sure you get it just right!

 Decide What Wedding Photography Style You Like